Ranked! The 20 greatest World Cup kits EVER

 7. Zaire (1974)

-Zaire didn’t have a great campaign in ’74 – they got humped 9-0 by Yugoslavia, and are best remembered for Joseph Mwepu Ilunga’s demented run out from the wall during a Brazil free-kick – but they did at least turn out pretty slick, thanks to a vibrant garment with a strapping wildcat depicted on the front.
-RAA!
+Zaire didn’t have a great campaign in ’74 – they got humped 9-0 by Yugoslavia, and are best remembered for Joseph Mwepu Ilunga’s demented run out from the wall during a Brazil free-kick.

+They did at least turn out pretty slick, thanks to a vibrant garment with a strapping wildcat depicted on the front.
+It’s a classic World Cup kit and one which is often unfairly overlooked.

 6. Belgium (1982)

-The Red Devils have had some knockout tops over the years, including a few numbers that were half-shirt, half-playing card, but their Espana ’82 effort – in which the shirt stripes psychedelically weave into the shorts – takes the prize.
+The Red Devils have had some knockout tops over the years, including a few numbers that were half-shirt, half-playing card, but their effort from 1982 – in which the shirt stripes psychedelically weave into the shorts – takes the prize.

+They weren’t any old stripes either: inside the yellow lines were multiple prints of the Admiral badge, which the firm must have been delighted about.

 5. Holland (1974)